kunalbafna3/NewsMonkey/README.md

 ![Thumbnail](https://github.com/kunalbafna3/NewsMonkey/blob/main/homepage.PNG)

 ### Description
-- NewsMonkey is a website which shows news.
+- NewsMonkey is a website which shows news from API.
 - Made it on the journey of learning ReactJs.
 As currently learning so its incomplete.
 - To run this project:
   * clone this in local storage